About this course

 |09.00||Introduction to Security Management

-Ken Ducatel, Director for IT Security, European Commission, DG Informatics
+Ken Ducatel, Director DG DIGIT, Directorate for IT Security, European Commission, Brussels (BE)

 Extra lectures available online to participants

-At the end of Module 1, you will have access to two extra online Master Classes.
+At the end of the week, you will have access to extra online Master Classes.
 These lectures are optional and accompanied by optional readings and quizzes.
 You will be able to access and watch these lectures any time during the course.

 |Master Class 1||Digital Transformation and Cybersecurity: the current challenges to keep in mind|